2023

 The Problem

-The challenge was clear: How might we increase engagement without compromising the app’s calming, therapeutic foundation?
+How might we strengthen first-session engagement and motivate return without compromising the app’s calming, therapeutic foundation?

 The Solution